 We visited two distinctive bodegas recently, each using very different methods of wine growing:

-We have found that the biodynamic method produces wines that are quite unique.
+We have found that the biodynamic method produces unique wines.
 It is hard to describe, but they are more pleasing to the palette and somehow more flavoursome.
-In the case of Maisulan, the wines are more fruit based, leaving the influence of the oak to take a secondary role.
+In the case of Maisulan, the wines are more fruit-based, leaving the influence of the oak to take a secondary role.

 El Hondon, which has a blend of Tempranillo and a large percentage of Viura is our favourite.
 This is a red wine that is difficult to catalogue but contains a silky and warming sensation that will seduce you for life.
 All in all, Maisulan is a project driven by the love and respect for the land that Eva and Luis have worked on since a young age.

-If you get the opportunity to visit a vineyard or two, talk to the hard working winemakers and hear their stories.
-We are sure that you will learn a lot and you will look at wine in a different way.
+If you get the opportunity to visit a vineyard or two, talk to the hard-working winemakers and hear their stories.
+We are sure that you will learn a lot and you will look at wine differently.

-GAINTZA: particularly their Txakoli Roses as it is a rarity.
+GAINTZA: particularly their Txakoli Roses as it is a rarity - https://gaintza.com/en/